RishankDudhat05/VOYAGR/userstories.md

 ### US-22: Emergency Assistance Button
 #### User Story
-As a traveler in an unfamiliar city,
+> *As a* traveler in an unfamiliar city,
-I want a quick-access emergency assistance button in the app,
+> *I want a quick-access emergency assistance button in the app,
-So that I can reach local emergency contacts or travel support instantly.
+> *So that* I can reach local emergency contacts or travel support instantly.

 #### Acceptance Criteria
-- The app provides one-tap access to local emergency numbers (police, ambulance).
+- *And I know I am done when:* The app provides one-tap access to local emergency numbers (police, ambulance).
-- Users can contact the travel helpline directly from the app.
+- *And I know I am done when:* Users can contact the travel helpline directly from the app.

 #### Source Justification
 This story supports **System Availability** and **Reliability** for critical scenarios.

 ---

-### US-23: Trip Budget Tracker
-#### User Story
-As a traveler,
-I want to track my trip expenses within the app,
-So that I can stay within my budget.

-#### Acceptance Criteria
-- The app automatically logs booked costs (flights, hotels).
-- I can manually add expenses (meals, transport, shopping).
-- A budget progress bar shows remaining funds.

-#### Source Justification
-This story supports **Performance** (real-time updates) and **Usability** (financial planning support).